Kshitij-Sali/GotsApp/README.md

 # GotsApp

-GotsApp is the live chat application
+GotsApp is the real time chatting application